Xtreller/Front-End/Final Project/README.md

-# Getting Started with Create React App
+# Getting Started with My-IMDB project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory, to run project:

 ### `npm start`